aakabir/UstadMobile/app-gwt/README.md

 ```

-For step by step procedure, check out the section: Adding an external class/package to the GWT client.
+For step by step procedure, check out the section: [Adding an external class/package to the GWT client](#Adding an external class/package to the GWT client)

 #### Project Structure ####